eveningdong/eveningdong.github.io/_pages/academic.md

   + Computational and Structural Biotechnology
   + Computer Methods in Biomechanics and Biomedical Engineering: Imaging & Visualization
   + IEEE Access
-  + IEEE Transactions on Circuits and Systems for Video Technology
+  + IEEE Transactions on Circuits and Systems for Video Technology  (TCSVT)
-  + IEEE Transactions on Medical Imaging
+  + IEEE Transactions on Medical Imaging (TMI)
-  + IEEE Transactions on Multimedia
+  + IEEE Transactions on Multimedia (TMM)
-  + IEEE Transactions on Neural Networks and Learning Systems
+  + IEEE Transactions on Neural Networks and Learning Systems  (TNNLS)
-  + IEEE Transactions on Pattern Analysis and Machine Intelligence
+  + IEEE Transactions on Pattern Analysis and Machine Intelligence  (TPAMI)
+  + International Journal of Computer Vision (IJCV)
   + Neural Computing and Applications
   + Pattern Recognition